 - Marcus Flint – Passing Chaser and Captain

 - Peregrine Derrick – Beater

 The team’s special move is the Zeeburger Slither.
 It is very brutal.
-All the players, except Malfoy and Bletchley, knock the opponent passing and special move Chasers out of the way with the tackle and shoot Chaser screaming.
+All the players, except Malfoy and Bletchley, knock the opponent Passing and Special Move Chasers out of the way and leave the Tackle and Shoot Chaser screaming.
 Next, they use cobbing on the Keeper with no penalty.
 Montague scores and Pucey kicks it to Flint, who scores it again, totaling 20 points and slightly reducing the opponent’s Snitch Bar.

 - Johnny Nuhaka – Keeper

 - Kylie Meadows – Beater

 - Matthew Echunga – Chaser

 The team’s special move starts with Echunga leading Monteith, Hastins, and Whakkaarangagapawaru.
 Echunga and Monteith pass the Quaffle to each other, with waves coming out of their brooms.
 While avoiding the Passing Chaser, Hastings, who has the Quaffle, does a serve into the hoop to score.
 The move resembles surfing.

 Their Quidditch pitch is set in the Outback, where a formation of red rocks makes up the boundaries.

 - Vasily Dimitrov – Chaser and Captain